kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

   Default: `"13603"`

   port to use for connection between vscode and debug adapter inside Perl\:\:LanguageServer\.
-On a multi user system every user must use a differnt port\.
+On a multi user system every user must use a different port\.

 - **`perl.disableCache`**: `boolean`